 Integration Planning and Delivery Principles

-The Act is unusual in that it sets out the principles that underpin integrated health and social care.
-The principles explain what people using services and their carers can expect from integrated services and the behaviours and priorities expected of organisations and people planning and delivering care and support.
+The integration planning and delivery principles (this link will take you away from our website) explain what people using services and their carers can expect from integrated services, as well as what is expected of organisations and people planning and delivering care and support.

 - NHS Boards and Local Authorities, when drawing up their integration scheme;